Jaeiya/parkour/ideas.md

 ### Easy

-If a player is about to achieve a lower medal than their pb, then it should reset the medal count, allowing the player to attempt a 0-life run immediately.
+If a player is about to achieve a lower medal than their pb, then it should reset the life count, allowing the player to attempt a 0-life run immediately.

 - This effectively hobbles the life count since you'll need less and less lives to achieve the higher medals